 ERASMUS University charter (ECHE) is issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
 Latvian Christian Academy awarded with the enlarged ERASMUS Charter for Higher Education (renewed) in 2021.
 The text of the Charter available here.

 ERASMUS University charter permits following activities:

-- To organize interstate placement for students,
+- To organize international placements for students,

-- To offer ERASMUS intensive language courses and Intensive programmes,
+- To offer ERASMUS intensive language courses,

 The charter describes basic principles which the higher education institution has to follow when ERASMUS programme activities are organized and carried out.

-ERASMUS policy statement (EPS).
+ERASMUS policy statement (EPS)

-Latvian Christian academy is a classic student-oriented research and education institution with a strong ambition to be one of the leading Christian education institutions maintaining a high quality level.
+Latvian Christian Academy is a classic student-oriented research and education institution with a strong ambition to be one of the leading Christian education institutions maintaining a high quality level.
 Its curriculum is based on internationally oriented interdisciplinary research.